-- 8.21 The growth of non food sales in Commercial Centres and food stores is recognised to draw trade from retailers within existing shopping centres.
+8.21 The growth of non food sales in Commercial Centres and food stores is recognised to draw trade from retailers within existing shopping centres.
 In order to ensure that they do not jeopardise the vitality and viability of the City Centre and District Centres, the Commercial Centres are subject to special goods range restrictions and related controls to limit the amount of floorspace that can be given over to non-food goods.
 The aim of these controls is to avoid a potentially damaging diversion of expenditure away from these centres and to ensure that they continue to provide a valuable and accessible service for shoppers.
 The main aim for the Kingsway East and West Retail Parks is to maintain their current predominantly household goods roles.
-Gallagher Retail Park provides for retail warehousing selling certain goods including clothing and footwear, leisure goods and toys, which are either prohibited or restricted at Kingsway East and West Retail Parks and this role is to be maintained. - 8.22 It is recognised that retailing is changing and that this will require to be monitored over the period of the Plan to establish whether any review of or changes to the goods range restrictions is necessary.
+Gallagher Retail Park provides for retail warehousing selling certain goods including clothing and footwear, leisure goods and toys, which are either prohibited or restricted at Kingsway East and West Retail Parks and this role is to be maintained.